Mine, yours, and ours – no, it’s not quite Valentine’s Day yet!

-This extra info will help you in deciding whether “sharing an account” is the right thing to do for your relationship.
+This extra information will help you in deciding whether it is the right thing to do for your relationship.

 Who is ready to talk about love and money?!

 2 Ways To Structure The Movement Of Money

 There are 2 different ways to structure the movement of money.

 #1 – Money is transferred from each person’s account to a joint account to be used for monthly expenses.

 #2 – Money is transferred from the joint account to each person’s individual accounts.
 The balance left in the joint account is used to pay the monthly expenses.